U.S. Democrats renew efforts to link banks, Trump and Russia

 3 Min Read

-FRANKFURT, July 14 (Reuters) - A small group of Democrat members of the U.S. Congress have renewed their efforts to find possible links between banks such as Germany's Deutsche Bank , U.S. President Donald Trump and Russia.
+FRANKFURT/WASHINGTON (Reuters) - Some Democratic members of the U.S. Congress have renewed efforts to find possible links between banks such as Germany's Deutsche Bank, U.S. President Donald Trump and Russia.

-Investigations are being conducted in the United States into possible collusion between Trump's campaign team and Russia when he was running for president in 2016.
+Investigations are being conducted in the United States into possible collusion between Trump's campaign team and Russia during the presidential election campaign in 2016.
 The White House and the Kremlin have denied there was any interference in the election.

-The resolution asked for any records of loans or credit from a number of banks - including Deutsche Bank and Russian lenders Sberbank and Gazprombank - to Trump, some of his closest family members and a list of associates.
+The resolution asked for any records of loans or credit from a number of banks - including Deutsche Bank and Russian lenders Sberbank and Gazprombank - to Trump, and 22 of his closest associates, including family members and top White House and campaign advisers.

+Specifically, the group is seeking documents that may have been unearthed by the Treasury's Financial Crimes Enforcement Network that could show any ties between Trump's finances and Russia.

-A resolution of inquiry is a legislative tool by which the House can get information from the administration.
+A resolution of inquiry is a legislative tool by which the House can request information from the administration.

 Waters filed the resolution with the Financial Services Committee, which now has 14 legislative days to address it, either by debating it or voting it down.

-If the committee, which is chaired and dominated by Republicans, ignores the resolution, it could head to the floor of the broader House.
+If the committee, chaired and dominated by Republicans, ignores the resolution, it could head to the floor of the broader House.

-Waters and four other colleagues have been especially interested in learning more from Deutsche Bank, which is one of Trump's biggest lenders, according to government ethics disclosures.
+Waters and four other colleagues have been especially interested in learning more from Deutsche Bank, which government ethics disclosures list as one of Trump's biggest lenders.

 Deutsche Bank's lawyers have rejected requests for information, citing privacy laws.